 When we see something in the search results and we noticed something, we begin to ask ourselves what would happen if we did this?
 Then we set up experiments to test whether or not that would work, would that improve our click-through rate, would that improve our positioning, would that drive more relevant traffic to our site or not?
 What if we tried to target this type of rich feature?
 We'd be continually asking ourselves these questions and we experiment, we learn from that experiment by analyzing the data, we implement what works and we repeat.
 You can't be complacent, especially in the area of search; you can't be complacent in your business and marketing if you want to continue to grow, you have to look for new opportunities.

 It’s not always about doing more.
 Sometimes it’s about doing less and the only way you’ll figure out what works and what doesn’t work for you is by running tests.
 You can read blogs, you can read other experiences that other people have had but there’s nothing better than running these experiments yourself.
 Then you’re going to see firsthand what works for you and your business.
 This should be an iterative process where you do it over and over and over again, that you never settle, you continue to tweak and you continue to ask yourself what is working, what is not working, and what would happen if.

-Now, if you follow these four pillars and you begin to bake in this experimental process into your strategy, I promise you're going to see some amazing results and an increase in organic search traffic.
-You’re going to learn a lot more about your users, about how Google understands your website, what is working for your business and where you really need to focus your time and energy.
+Now, if you follow these four pillars and you begin to bake this experimental process into your SEO marketing strategies, you’re going to see some amazing results and an increase in organic search traffic.
+You’re going to learn a lot more about your users, about how Google understands your website, what is working for your business, and where you really need to focus your time and energy.
 If you have any questions on what we covered here today, please comment below.
-We'd love to continue that conversation with you.
+We’d love to continue that conversation with you.